samuelebortolotti/neural-prnu-extractor/README.rst

 The documentation is built using `Sphinx v4.3.0 <https://www.sphinx-doc.org/en/master/>`_.

-If you want to build the documentation, you need first to enter the project folder:
+If you want to build the documentation, you need to enter the project folder first:

 Install the development dependencies [``requirements.dev.txt``]